MarteXcoin-documentation/Documentation/commands/Wallet-command-list.md

 sms | smsgscanchain | ??????
 sms | smsgsend <addrFrom> <addrTo> <message> | ??????
 sms | smsgsendanon <addrTo> <message> | ??????
-wallet | addmultisigaddress nrequired ["key",...] ( "account" ) | Add a nrequired-to-sign multisignature address to the wallet.
+== Wallet == | addmultisigaddress nrequired ["key",...] ( "account" ) | Add a nrequired-to-sign multisignature address to the wallet.
 Each key is a bitcoin address or hex-encoded public key.
 If [account] is specified, assign address to [account].
-Returns a string containing the address. wallet | addredeemscript <redeemScript> [account] | ????? wallet | backupwallet "destination" | Faz o backup (cópia) da carteira em um arquivo.
-Você deve digitar o diretório onde deverá ser gravado o arquivo. wallet | checkwallet | Verifica a integridade da carteira. wallet | createmultisig nrequired ["key",...] | Creates a multi-signature address and returns a json object. wallet | createrawtransaction [{"txid":txid,"vout":n},...] {address:amount,...} ( locktime ) | Creates a raw transaction spending given inputs. wallet | decoderawtransaction <hex string> | Produces a human-readable JSON object for a raw transaction. wallet | decodescript <hex string> | ????? wallet | dumpprivkey <MarteX> | Mostra a chave privada do endereço público Martex inserido. wallet | dumpwallet <filename> | Exports all wallet private keys to file. wallet | encryptwallet "passphrase" | Adiciona uma senha para aumentar a segurança da carteira.
-(Encrypts the wallet with <passphrase>.) wallet | getaccount "MarteX" | Returns the account associated with the given address. wallet | getaccountaddress "account" | Exibe um endereço endereço Martex público de determinada conta.
+Returns a string containing the address.
+== Wallet == | addredeemscript <redeemScript> [account] | ?????
+== Wallet == | backupwallet "destination" | Faz o backup (cópia) da carteira em um arquivo.
+Você deve digitar o diretório onde deverá ser gravado o arquivo. wallet | checkwallet | Checks the integrity of the wallet. wallet | createmultisig nrequired ["key",...] | Creates a multi-signature address and returns a json object. wallet | createrawtransaction [{"txid":txid,"vout":n},...] {address:amount,...} ( locktime ) | Creates a raw transaction spending given inputs. wallet | decoderawtransaction <hex string> | Produces a human-readable JSON object for a raw transaction. wallet | decodescript <hex string> | ????? wallet | dumpprivkey "address" | Shows the private key of the entered Martex public address. wallet | dumpwallet <filename> | Exports all wallet private keys to file. wallet | encryptwallet "passphrase" | Adiciona uma senha para aumentar a segurança da carteira.
+(Encrypts the wallet with <passphrase>.) wallet | getaccount "address" | Returns the account associated with the given address. wallet | getaccountaddress "account" | Exibe um endereço endereço Martex público de determinada conta.
 (Returns the current bitcoin address for receiving payments to this account.
 If <account> does not exist, it will be created along with an associated new address that will be returned.) wallet | getaddressesbyaccount "account" | Returns the list of addresses for the given account. wallet | getbalance ( "account" minconf includeWatchonly ) | Exibe o balanço geral de todos os enderoços adicionados na carteira.
 (If [account] is not specified, returns the server's total available balance.<br/>If [account] is specified, returns the balance in the account.)